rwynn/monstache-site/src/advanced.md

 To set custom indexing metadata on the document use `output.Index`, `output.Type`, `output.Parent` and `output.Routing`.

 !!! note
-    If you override `output.Parent` or `output.Routing` for any MongoDB namespaces in a golang plugin you should also add those namespaces to the `routing-namespaces` array in your config file.
+    If you override `output.Index`, `output.Type`, `output.Parent` or `output.Routing` for any MongoDB namespaces in a golang plugin you should also add those namespaces to the `routing-namespaces` array in your config file.

-    This instructs Monstache to save the routing information so that deletes of the document work correctly.
+    This instructs Monstache to query the document metadata so that deletes of the document work correctly.

 If would like to embed other MongoDB documents (possibly from a different collection) within the current document before indexing, you can access the `*mgo.Session` pointer as `input.Session`.
 With the mgo session you can use the [mgo API](https://godoc.org/github.com/globalsign/mgo) to find documents in MongoDB and embed them in the Document set on output.